UST-MICO/docs/kubernetes/index.rst

     knative

 MICO runs and operates on Kubernetes.
-This chapter describes the MICO Kubernetes setup and third-party components like Istio and Knative.
+This chapter describes different hosting environment and relevant third-party components like Istio and Knative.

 Instructions in this section are meant to be executed with Bash in a Debian/Ubuntu like development environment.
 If you are using Windows 10, consider to use `Windows Subsystem for Linux (WSL)`_.
 Alternatives could be Cygwin_ or `Git Bash`_.